travis-ci/docs-travis-ci-com/docs/user/deployment.md

 * The Git strategy allows using *user* and *password* instead of *api_key*
 * When using Git, Heroku might send you an email for every deploy, as it adds a temporary SSH key to your account

-As a rule of thumb, you should switch to the Git strategy if you run into issues with Anvil.
+As a rule of thumb, you should switch to the Git strategy if you run into issues with Anvil or if you're using the [user-env-compile](https://devcenter.heroku.com/articles/labs-user-env-compile) plugin.

 ## Custom Deployments